Elements of Fitness – A Mother's Memoir

 If I were rich, I would first hire a maid.

-I’d hire a professional photographer at least four times a year to follow my family around for the day and take candid shots… and possibly hire someone else to simultaneously play epic soundtrack theme songs whenever I experience a defining moment.
+Then I’d hire a professional photographer at least four times a year to follow my family around for the day and take candid shots… and possibly hire someone else to simultaneously play epic soundtrack theme songs whenever I experience a defining moment.

 I would do this now but I find it hard to take the picture and yet, also be in it.